arunsingh28/FileDB-with-DS/readme.md

 ```

 1. **calculateTotalSale**
-> This API find the total sales or total price of item.
+> This API calculates the total sales or total price of the items.

 2. **findMonthlyPopularItem**
-> This API find the popular item and return array of the muliple item which are polular in each months
+> This API identifies the popular item(s) by finding the item(s) with the highest quantity sold in each month.
+It returns an array of multiple items that were popular in each month.

 3. **findMonthlyRevenueItems**
-> Finds the monthly revenue items by reading sales data from a JSON file.
-Return array of
+> This API determines the items generating the most revenue in each month.
+It reads the sales data from a JSON file and returns an array containing the following information for each month:

     ```
         month: string,
         year: string,